5 Ways to Become Instagram Famous in 2019

 5. Select a Theme

 Instagram is about all things visual.
-This makes is very important for your profile to be aesthetically pleasing and consistent to your followers.
+This makes is very important for your profile to be aesthetically pleasing and consistent to your followers on social media.
 Just as you found a niche, find a visual theme for yourself and post accordingly.
 Make sure the pictures you post are high resolution and good quality.
 Use the right colour themes and palette for more engagement.
 Yes, you can also post a #selfie, as has been evidenced here.
 If you feel a post isn’t what you wanted, chances are it’s not.
 So don’t post it.

 Basically, plan your Instagram feed.